asayers/tailsrv/README.md

   as they're keeping track of their position in the log, they can connect to the backup server and carry on.
 Of course, this means clients need to be aware of the backup server... sorry!
+* **Rotation**:  Use `logrotate(8)`.
+When a file is renamed, all clients streaming it will have their connections closed.
+At this point clients should reopen the connection from offset 0.
-* **Authentication & encryption**:  Use a VPN.
-Seriously, if you care about security, don't trust application developers to get your cryptography right.
-  Instead, just make sure the route to your fileserver is secure.
-OpenVPN is a pain?
-Use [wireguard] instead.
+* **Encryption**:  If you can, just [use a VPN][wireguard].
+Don't trust application developers to get your cryptography right - just make sure the route to your fileserver is secure.
 Want to completely prohibit insecure access?
 Run tailsrv in a network namespace which doesn't contain any non-vpn network interfaces.
-Want to allow unauthenticated access, but still want encryption?
-  You *can* do this with wireguard, but it may be more of a pain to set up... sorry!
+If you can't use a VPN, you're going to have to encrypt/decrypt messages client-side.
+(Look luck achieving eg. forward secrecy though...)
+* **Authentication**:  Use a VPN.
+* **On-disk compression**:  You could enabling compression at the filesystem level, but data would have to be decompressed before it is sent.
+You could also compress your messages when you write them, but there's a conflict between compression efficiency and fine-grained indexing.

 [wireguard]: https://www.wireguard.com